evelyn0414/OPERA/feature/README.md

-This is the folder for features, labels, splits, etc for downstream tasks.
+This is the folder for features, labels, splits, etc., for downstream tasks.

+For convenience, we include the splits for open access data.

-When you wrong the task for the first time (with dataset downloaded), the folder will automatically created for you.
+For other datasets, when you run the task for the first time (with the dataset downloaded), the folder will be created automatically.